strongloop/loopback/docs/concepts.md

 <h4>Sanitizing and Validating Models</h4>

-A *schema* provides a description of a model in JSON or JavaScript.
-Once a schema is defined for a model, the model validates and sanitizes data before giving it to a data source.
-LoopBack schemas are written in **LoopBack Definition Language**, a specific form of JSON.
+A *schema* provides a description of a model written in **LoopBack Definition Language**, a specific form of JSON.
+Once a schema is defined for a model, the model validates and sanitizes data before passing it on to a data source.
 For example, the following code defines a schema and assigns it to the product model.
 The schema defines two fields (columns): **name**, a string, and **price**, a number.
 The field **name** is a required value.

 ```js